All sightings over time

 - Raw text parsing: Regex extraction of city/state/country from free-text location strings

 The geocode_src column on the location table tracks provenance: NULL = coordinates from original source data, geonames_exact / geonames_city_country / geonames_city_only = geocoded via GeoNames.
-The map includes a dropdown to toggle between “All Coords”, “Original Only”, and “Geocoded Only”.

 Source Collection Provenance